gtag('config', 'AW-787868295');

 Steven Cronnie is a local butcher in Wigtown, Galloway, supplyng local meat and excellent pies

 Salt marsh lamb is a speciality of The Machars of Galloway.
 The sheep are left to graze on the marginal, salty land that edges the estuaries in this part of south west Scotland, imbuing the meat with a slightly salty flavour.
-The lambs are available from July and Steven Cronnie, the butcher in Wigtown, is a reliable supplier.
+The lambs are available from July and Steven Cronnie, the butcher in Newton Stewart, is a our supplier when we are up for a visit.

-Steven’s small shop in the corner of the square is a treasure trove of goodies.
+Steven’s shop located near the livestock market is a treasure trove of goodies.
 As well as lamb, he supplies excellent pork and lovely thick steaks, all locally farmed, which make for a mouth watering barbecue.
 If you give him a call he will source some game, too.
 We love Steven’s pies.
 Often warm from the oven, we smuggle them back to the cottage for an outdoor dinner.

 John D Owen Butcher